defanor/coalpit/README.md

 scripting-friendly than JSON and similar formats.

-Given a type, it derives instances to print and parse it as command-line arguments, as well as to compose usage instructions.
+Given a type, it derives instances to print and parse it as command-line arguments or DSVs, as well as to compose usage instructions.
 The resulting deserialization wouldn't be as nice as that of e.g.
 [optparse-generic](https://hackage.haskell.org/package/optparse-generic),
 but the aim here is to handle more or less arbitrary types.